Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (a fistful of iron filings)
 **Duration:** Instantaneous

 You manifest a ravine of gravitational energy in a line originating from you that is 100 feet long and 5 feet wide.
-Each creature in that line must make a Constitution Saving Throw, taking 8d8 force damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a Constitution :d20-save: **Saving Throw**, taking 8d8 force damage on a failed save, or half as much damage on a successful one.

 Each creature within 10 feet of the line but not in it must succeed on a Constitution :d20-save: **Saving Throw** or take 8d8 force damage and be pulled toward the line until the creature is in its area.